w0xi/w0xi.github.io/_posts/2026-07-24-packetmaze-insider-threat-network-forensics.md

 ### 1. Subject identification and FTP credential exposure

-Starting with **Statistics → Protocol Hierarchy** gave an immediate overview of protocols present: FTP, FTP-DATA, DNS, TLS, HTTP.
+Starting with **Statistics to Protocol Hierarchy** gave an immediate overview of protocols present: FTP, FTP-DATA, DNS, TLS, HTTP.
 A mix of plaintext and encrypted activity, suggesting multiple investigative angles.